Generic Tropical Varieties: Basic Concepts and Notation

-Note that our definition is slightly different from the original one, since for a given polynomial we always take terms of lowest $\omega$-weight while one usually takes terms of maximal $\omega$-weight.
-But this does not change the theory at all and in the context of tropical varieties it is more convenient to work with our definition above.

-It was observed in \cite{BOJESPSTTH} that the tropical variety $T(I)$ is a subfan of the Gr\"obner fan of $I$ in a natural way.
+It was observed in \cite{ST02} that the tropical variety $T(I)$ is a subfan of the Gr\"obner fan of $I$ in a natural way (see also \cite{BOJESPSTTH}).
 More precisely, we have:

-\begin{prop}{(\cite{BOJESPSTTH})} Assume that $K$ has a trivial valuation.
-Then the tropical variety $T(I)$ of a graded ideal $I\subset K[x_1,\ldots,x_n]$ is the subfan of the Gr\"obner fan $\GF(I)$ which contains all cones $C \in\GF(I)$ such that the corresponding initial ideal $\inom_C (I)$ contains no monomial. \end{prop}
+\begin{prop} The tropical variety $T(I)$ of a graded ideal $I\subset S_K$ is the subfan of the Gr\"obner fan $\GF(I)$ which contains all cones $C \in\GF(I)$ such that the corresponding initial ideal $\inom_C (I)$ contains no monomial. \end{prop}

-In the following we will be interested only in the case of \emph{constant coefficients}, i.e.\ that $K$ has a trivial valuation.
-To derive our main theorem however, we adapt some methods used in \cite{HETH} to our purposes and use a key result of that paper.
-For this we need to establish the connection between the setting the authors of \cite{HETH} work in and ours.
-There a tropical variety is always defined over a field $K$ with a non-trivial valuation.
-Then for the algebraic closure $\overline{K}$ of $K$ the image $v(\overline{K}^*)$ is dense in $\R$ and $T(I)$ agrees with the image of the zero set $V(I)$ of $I$ in $(\overline{K}^*)^n$ under $v$.
-In \cite{HETH} it is essential that $v(\overline{K})$ is dense in $\overline{\R}$.
-However, we can also get statements from \cite{HETH} for tropical varieties over fields with trivial valuation.
-This basically follows from the fact that a tropical variety does not change under certain field extensions: